 The third drink at the bar on Friday?

 …..The glass of wine while you prep dinner every night?

 ………….The B52 you licked off that guy’s belly at Crocodile Rock?

 Which are the units of alcohol that contribute to your quality of life?

 And which are the ones that are moving you further away?

-Leave a comment below and let me know which drink you can get rid of for April – and then watch this awesome video by one of my health heros, Dr. Mike Evans:
+Leave a comment below and let me know which drink you can get rid of – and then watch this awesome video by one of my health heros, Dr. Mike Evans:

 Like this post?
 See the expanded version in Oonagh’s new book, Healthy As F*ck.

 And did you know?